 Corinne Fowler is Professor of Colonialism and Heritage at the University of Leicester.
 She specialises in colonial history, decolonisation and the British countryside’s relationship to Empire.
 Her most recent book is Green Unpleasant Land: Creative Responses to Rural England's Colonial Connections (2020).
-Her forthcoming book is The Countryside: Ten Walks Through Colonial Britain (2023).
+Her forthcoming books are Our Island Stories: Country Walks through Colonial Britain (2024) and The Countryside: Ten Rural Walks through Britain and Its Hidden History of Empire (2024).
 Professor Fowler directed a child-led history and writing project called Colonial Countryside: National Trust Houses Reinterpreted (2018-2022, Heritage Lottery and Arts Council).
 In 2020 she co-authored an audit of peer-reviewed research about National Trust properties’ connections to empire, Colonialism and Historic Slavery Report.
-The report won the Museums and Heritage Special Recognition Award in 2022.
+The report won the Museums and Heritage Judges’ Special Recognition Award in 2022.